go-acoustic/SampleCode_Tealeaf_iOS_WebExample/README.md

 `cd WebExample`

-Also note the platform in the Podfile iOS 12
+Also note the platform in the Podfile iOS 13 which is our library minimal version:

-`platform :ios, '12.0'`
+`platform :ios, '13.0'`

 Note that use_frameworks is commented